An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation: Experiments

-\subsubsection{The SISR Tasks on the HCP-1200 Dataset}
+\subsection{The SISR Tasks on the HCP-1200 Dataset}

-For the SISR tasks of five isotropic up-sampling scales $k=\lbrace2,\ 2.5,\ 3,\ 3.5,\ 4\rbrace$, we train the ArSSR and the four baseline methods on the training set and validation set of the HCP-1200 dataset \cite{HCP-1200} and then test them on the testing set of the HCP-1200 dataset \cite{HCP-1200}.
-Due to the fact that SRCNN \cite{SRCNN}, and DCSRN \cite{DCSRN}, and ResCNN \cite{ResCNN} consider the SISR of different scales as independent tasks, they have to be trained and tested \textit{respectively} for each scale.
-Therefore, for the three baseline models, we totally train 15 independent models for the five scales, which in practice is very time-consuming and resource-intensive.
-While for the ArSSR model, we train a \textit{single} model for the five scales on a continuous interval $\mathcal{C}\in\lbrack2, \ 4\rbrack$, which is more practical.
-Actually, the well-trained ArSSR model works for arbitrary up-sampling scale in the continuous interval $\mathcal{C}$.
-Here we only test the five discrete scales for convenience.

-Figure \ref{figure-ex1} shows the qualitative comparison of all the compared models on a representative testing sample (No. \#827035) from the testing set of the HCP-1200 dataset \cite{HCP-1200} for the SISR tasks of the five isotropic up-sampling scales $k=\lbrace2,\ 2.5,\ 3,\ 3.5,\ 4\rbrace$.
+Figure \ref{figure-ex1} shows the qualitative results.
 To sum up, the ArSSR model produces the best SISR results in terms of image sharpness and HR fine details for all the scales.
-In particular, the SISR results from cubic interpolation are extremely blurry and with severe artifacts; while SRCNN3D \cite{SRCNN}, DCSRN \cite{DCSRN}, and ResCNN \cite{ResCNN} models recover limited fine details in HR image and their results get more blurred with the up-sample scale increasing.
-For example, as emphasized in the round dash mark, the narrow CSF between in the cortical gyrus is only well recovered by the proposed model in each scaling rate.
+Specifically, the SISR results from cubic interpolation are extremely blurry and with severe artifacts; while SRCNN3D \cite{SRCNN}, DCSRN \cite{DCSRN}, and ResCNN \cite{ResCNN} models recover limited fine details in HR image and their results get more blurred with the up-sample scale increasing.
+For example, as emphasized in the round dash mark, the narrow CSF between-in the cortical gyrus is only well recovered by the proposed model in each scaling rate.
 As shown in Figure \ref{figure-ex1-3x}, we select a red line on the axial view of the $3\times$ SISR results (No. \#531536) from all the comparison models to evaluate the reconstructed local image contrast.
-The SR result by the proposed ArSSR model has the sharpest changes in intensity profile line, which is the closest result compared with that in the GT image.
+The SR result by the proposed ArSSR model has the sharpest changes in the intensity profile line, which is the closest result compared with that in the GT image.
+In Table \ref{table-ex1}, we demonstrate the quantitative results.
+In terms of PSNR and SSIM \cite{SSIM}, ResCNN \cite{ResCNN} achieves the best performance for all the scale cases, while our ArSSR model only scores higher than cubic interpolation.
+However, we need to emphasize that, as claimed in \cite{EAGAN, EGGAN, SRGAN}, an over-smoothed SR result may score high on the two metrics.
+Therefore, the reason why SRCNN3D \cite{SRCNN}, DCSRN \cite{DCSRN}, and ResCNN \cite{ResCNN} achieve higher scores than the proposed ArSSR may be that they produced more smooth SISR results.
+For LPIPS \cite{LPIPS}, LPC-SI \cite{LPC-SI}, and PSI \cite{PSI}, we observe that the ArSSR provides the best performance in most of the scale cases.
+To be more specific, the improvement from the ArSSR model is more significant with the up-sample scale increasing, which is consistent with the above qualitative results.